Leeds Skelton Lake services

 While it doesn't blend in with its surroundings quite as much as Gloucester does, as Leeds is bigger, busier and more corporate, it still feels much more 'at one with nature' than most service areas.
 Inside there is a central area with four kiosks, and an additional nine units around it, with a two-storey hotel joined on.
 Glulam timber louvres furnish the appearance of the green-roofed building, which was designed by Corstorphine + Wright and constructed by Morgan Sindall.

-Extra did place notices advising that only those making an essential long-distance journey could eat on-site, but there was little they could do.
+Extra did place notices advising that only those making an essential long-distance journey could eat on-site, but there was little they could do to enforce it.
 In March 2021, Leeds Police began making unannounced visits and advised that anybody who felt the service area offered a loophole in restrictions was mistaken.

 The motorway here only opened in 1999, opening a new corridor for development and for services.
 Between 1997 and 2005, Extra had several plans for a service area and a Travelodge here rejected.
 At the time the junction hadn't opened: it had been delayed and didn't open until 2009.
 This had a similar layout but with a smaller building and closer HGV parking.